xhuvom/BOTerminal/README.md

 # vi-bot

-linux Terminal on Messenger with Botpress.
+Linux Terminal emulator BOT on Messenger with Botpress.